constraintAutomaton/Opportunities-for-Shape-Based-Optimization-of-Link-Traversal-Queries/content/shape_index.md

 every set of documents where $$Q_p$$ has a partial binding with an associated $$Q_s$$.
 In a similar case where the SI is not complete then it is necessary to visit every document in the domain minus those where the $$Q_p$$ have no partial binding with the $$Q_s$$.
+For the previous case we can apply the following heuristic, if $$Q_p$$ and $$Q_s$$ are bound by the same RDF class then we only consider $$Q_s$$.
+We use this heuristic because of the definition of the SI and because if the user specifies a class it indicates their intention for this specific object.
+This proposition suppose that at least in the context of the query there are no contradiction between the definition of the shapes and class and in the implicit data model (when considering joining of triple patterns) the user want as results.
 Lastly, if the dereferencing of the triples from $$Q_p$$ that have no binding with $$Q_s$$ leads to resources outside of the domain of the SI then we consider that $$Q_p  \sqsubseteq Q_s$$.
 This last proposition is the only dynamic part of our approach , indeed until this